 Not surprisingly, plant-based proteins contained higher levels of contaminants than whey protein.
 Since soil contains high levels of arsenic and other contaminants, plants high a higher level of exposure.
-Whey and protein are exposed due to the plants and grains eaten by animals.
+Whey protein is exposed due to the plants and grains eaten by animals.

 The Best and Worst

 While all protein powders and drinks contained traces of heavy metals, some fared worse than others.
 Not surprising, most of the bottom group of proteins are plant-based.
 If you are using one of these, limit your usage or consider another brand.

 The 5 Worst

 - Garden of Life Organic Shake & Meal Replacement Chocolate Cacao Raw Organic Meal